issengi/goboot/README.md

 ### Pattern golang project

-Just clone this repo and enjoy the bootstrap project, this project is based for `postgres` database just change the connection type on `main/config/database`.
+Just clone this repo and enjoy the golang bootstrap project, this project is based for `postgres` database just change the connection type on `main/config/database`.
 I hope you know what I mean.
 XD